zen2arc/krnel/README.md

 kTTY (formerly krnel) is a basic UNIX-like x86 kernel/OS written in C, includes basic plugin support for kernel extensions.

-Shell currently SHOULD support bash scripts.
+Shell currently does not support bash scripts due to the unstable nature of the shell.

 kitty! cats!